f-viktor/GPU-Passthrough_Arch-Linux/README.md

   select the GPU and HDMI audio devices in PCIE

 At this point you should be able install windows in a window
-you may have to load the virtio driver when selecting the harddrive its not clear, i just installed on an IDE drive accidentally, I'll redo this.
+you will have to load the virtio driver when selecting the harddrive otherwise you won't see any disks.

 **Step 3: fixing CPU performance**
 If your CPU multicore performance benchmarks horribly with this setup, it may be because QEMU by default virtualizes cpu cores as separate sockets.
 The issue is that Windows can handle up to 2 separate sockets in a system, and if you pass more than that, it'll just ignore those cores/sockets.
 A telltale sign of this is when you press Win+Pause|Breake, you'll see it saying 2 cpus, but in device managers it will show 4 cpu devices.
 To fix tihs, simpy go to the CPU menu in virt-manager and choose